sezzle/sezzle-magento2/README.md

 * To make a quick sync, enter the `From` and `To` Date and click on `Sync`.
 * Click on `Download` from the `Action` column for downloading a Settlement Report.
 * For viewing the details of a particular Settlement Report, click on `View` from `Action` column.
-* Settlement Report details can also be downloaded by entering inside the Settlement Report view.
+* Settlement Report details can also be downloaded by entering the Settlement Report view.
 * Settlement Report can be downloaded via `CSV` or `Excel` and Settlement Report Details will be downloaded via `CSV`.

 ## How Sandbox works?

 * In the `Sezzle` configuration page of your `Magento` admin, enter the `Sandbox` `API Keys` from your [`Sezzle Merchant Sandbox Dashboard`](https://sandbox.dashboard.sezzle.com/merchant/) and set the `Payment Mode` to `Sandbox`, then save the configuration.
 Make sure you are doing this on your `dev/staging` website.
 * On your website, add an item to the cart, then proceed to `Checkout` and select `Sezzle` as the payment method.
-* Depending on the Checkout mode, Place Order button will appear
+* To pay with Sezzle:
-    * Normally, it would be `Continue to Sezzle` if customer is not tokenized.
+    * If customer is not tokenized, click `Continue to Sezzle`.
-    * `Place Order`, if customer if tokenized.
+    * If customer is tokenized, click `Place Order`.
-    * `Pay with Sezzle`, which is a customized Sezzle Button will appear for `InContext` Checkout.
+    * If In-Context checkout, click `Pay with Sezzle`.
-* For `InContext Checkout`, you will see `Sezzle Checkout` hosted in `IFrame` or `PopUp` depending on the mode used.
-In other cases, it will be a redirection to `Sezzle Checkout`.
+* For In-Context checkout, the Sezzle checkout will be hosted in the configured mode, `iFrame` or `Popup`.
+Otherwise, you will be redirected to the Sezzle checkout.
 * Sign In or Sign Up to continue.
 * Enter the payment details using test data, then move to final page.
 * Check the `Approve {Website Name} to process payments from your Sezzle account for future transactions.
 You may revoke this authorization at any time in your Sezzle Dashboard` to tokenize your account.
 * If your account is already tokenized, order will be placed without redirection otherwise you will be redirected to Sezzle Checkout for completing the purchase.
-* After the payment is completed at `Sezzle`, you should be redirected back to your website only if the checkout is not `InContext` and see a successful payment page.
+* After payment is completed at Sezzle, you will be directed to your site's successful payment page.
 * `Sandbox` testing is complete.
 You can login to your `Sezzle Merchant Sandbox Dashboard` to see the test order you just placed.

 ## Troubleshooting/Debugging
 * There is logging enabled by `Sezzle` for tracing the `Sezzle` actions.
 * In case merchant is facing issues which is unknown to `Merchant Success` and `Support` team, they can ask for this logs and forward to the `Platform Integrations` team.
-* Name of the log should be like `sezzlepay.log`.It is always recommended to send the `system.log` and `exception.log` for better tracing of issues.
+* Name of the log will be `sezzlepay.log`.It is always recommended to send the `system.log` and `exception.log` for better tracing of issues.

 ## Docker Environment Set Up